 W Todd Nisbet

 Current Position Executive Vice President - Strategy and Development (from 9 August 2010): Mr Nisbet's fixed term employment agreement with Crown Resorts Limited expired on 31 December 2015 and is continuing on the same terms and conditions except as to term, which is now no longer fixed.

 Fixed Remuneration

 Base salary: \$2,238,759 per annum.

 Superannuation: Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$19,616 per annum.

 Non-monetary benefits and other: Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and salary sacrifice arrangements for motor vehicle and superannuation.
-During Mr Nisbet' employment with Crown, he is also entitled to additional customary expatriate benefits for himself and his family.
+During Mr Nisbet's employment with Crown, he is also entitled to additional customary expatriate benefits for himself and his family.
 Upon cessation of employment, Mr Nisbet will be entitled to relocation benefits for him and his family to Las Vegas.

-Performance based
+Performance based remuneration

-remuneration STI: Discretionary STI based on the KPOs.
-Mr Nisbet's annual targe evement of personal
+STI: Discretionary STI based on the performance of Crown and the achievement of personal KPOs.
+Mr Nisbet's annual target STI is 50% of his base salary.

-LTI: Mr Nisbet participates in the 20 Refer to pages 52 to 59.
-14 Crown LTI and the 2017 Incentive e Plan.
+LTI: Mr Nisbet participates in the 2014 Crown LTI and the 2017 Incentive Plan.
+Refer to pages 52 to 59.

 2017 Percentage Fixed remuneration STI 2014 Crown LTI 2017 Incentive Plan

 breakdown of (Includes voluntary and

 remuneration compulsory superannuation)

 118% 14% (39)% 7%

-Given that the Year 3 EPS Hurdle adopted under the 2014 Crown LTI was not achieved, Crown has amended its provisioning in relation to the 2014 Crown LTI accordingly.

 This has resulted in a reversal of amounts previously expensed and, as a result of this, each Senior Executive who participated in the 2014 Crown LTI must be shown to have a negative amount for the 2014 Crown LTI component of their F17 remuneration.
 Crown recognises that while it is required to include the reversal in the remuneration disclosures, the percentage breakdown in the form provided above is not a meaningful reflection of the 2017 percentage breakdown of remuneration.

-To assist shareholders, set out below is a percentage breakdown of remuneration which excludes the effect of the reversal of amounts previously expensed under the 2014 Crown LT
+To assist shareholders, set out below is a percentage breakdown of remuneration which excludes the effect of the reversal of amounts previously expensed under the 2014 Crown LTI

-Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2017 Incentive Plan
+Fixed remuneration STI 2017 Incentive Plan

+(Includes voluntary and

+compulsory superannuation)

 85% 10% 5%

-Post-employment benefits
+Post-employment benefits Nil

-Crown may impose various restraint periods up to a period of 12 months postemployment.
+Post-employment restraint Crown may impose various restraint periods up to a period of 12 months post- employment.

-Termination omproyment.
+Termination

 By Senior Executive: 12 months' notice.

 By Crown: 12 months' notice without cause; one month's notice for performance issues; three months' notice due to incapacity.

 Termination benefits Nil

 Payments made prior to commencement Nil

 Directors' Fees Nil